-SGA fetuses are found in 30% to 40% of all stillbirths [5, 26].
+SGA fetuses are found in 30% to 40% of all stillbirths.
 However, the relationship between birthweight and the risk of stillbirth is known to weaken with advancing gestational age (Fig. 5).
-In recent studies, about 65% to 70% of stillbirths before 32 weeks had a birthweight <10th centile, whereas only 25% to 35% of stillbirths after 37 weeks were SGA
+In recent studies, about 65% to 70% of stillbirths before 32 weeks had a birthweight <10th percentile, whereas only 25% to 35% of stillbirths after 37 weeks were SGA.3-5 Moreover, the bodyweight of stillbirth fetuses decreases through maceration in utero and by dehydration between delivery and autopsy, suggesting that the true prevalence of SGA in stillbirth